lextoumbourou/node-webkit-hipster-seed-decaf/README.md

-node-webkit-hipster-seed
+node-webkit-hipster-seed (decafe)
 ========================

+NWHS without Jade and Coffeescript.
+Everything else is the same.

+***

 Bootstrap a crossplatform Desktop Application using tools you probably never heard of.

-If you're familiar with the node.js world, this sketch should get you informed, if not: an [explanation](https://github.com/Anonyfox/node-webkit-hipster-seed/wiki/how-it-works) is placed [in the wiki](https://github.com/Anonyfox/node-webkit-hipster-seed/wiki).
+If you're familiar with the node.js world, this sketch should get you informed, if not: an [explanation](https://github.com/lextoumbourou/node-webkit-hipster-seed/wiki/how-it-works) is placed [in the wiki](https://github.com/lextoumbourou/node-webkit-hipster-seed/wiki).

 ![How NWHS works](https://raw.github.com/Anonyfox/node-webkit-hipster-seed/master/docs/nwhs-draft.png)

 #TL;DR?

-- `brunch new https://github.com/Anonyfox/node-webkit-hipster-seed MyApp` to get you started.
+- `brunch new https://github.com/lextoumbourou/node-webkit-hipster-seed MyApp` to get you started.
 - `npm run compiler` assembles your application into `/_public` and watches file changes.
 - `npm run app` starts your application locally.
 - `npm run deploy` builds your app for windows, osx and linux. the binaries are placed in `/dist` after building.